tendence/Hard-Aware-Deeply-Cascaded-Embedding_release/README.md

 # Hard-Aware-Deeply-Cascaded-Embedding

+This project is forked from[HDC](https://github.com/PkuRainBow/Hard-Aware-Deeply-Cascaded-Embedding_release)

+I'm tring to change it to work in Ubuntu with Gtx1080

+Pray for me.

 **Information** :  **The weight_decay for CARS196 should be 0.0002, the original version is typed to be 0.0005 !**

 This repository has the source code for the paper "Hard-Aware-Deeply-Cascaded-Embedding_release"(submit to CVPR-2017).
 This paper is available